I don’t work with images; I work with perception.

 Motion : Short films.
 Simple setups, rhythm that carries meaning.

-School of Seeing.
+School of Perception.
 Perception is a practice.
 Seeing is a language.
+Three levels of perception, from presence to awareness to transformation.

 How do I see?
 Practice in the field.